Hayden-Cao/Nvidia-Container-Setup/README.md

 ## Step 1: Install Docker on your WSL/Ubuntu Environment

 In order to use the nvidia-container-toolkit we need to have docker in our WSL environment as just running Docker Desktop on our Windows Machine won't give Docker access to our gpu.

+All commands are from the installation steps here: https://docs.docker.com/engine/install/ubuntu/

 **Open up command prompt and enter the following commands:**